Ever since Outlook 2016 was released, Autodiscover has been a necessity, rather than an option.

 Other Nifty Stuff

-There are some additional benefits to utilizing the Service Locator record for Autodiscover rather than an Autodiscover A record, even in your public domain.
+There are some additional benefits to utilizing the Service Locator record for Autodiscover rather than an Autodiscover A or CNAME record, even in your public domain.
 When you use a SRV record, you can also point public clients to communicate with mail.domain.com or outlook.domain.com, or whatever you have configured your external server name to be.
 This means you can get away with having a single host name on your SSL certificate, since you wouldn’t need autodiscover.domain.com to get autodiscover working.
-Since most Third Party CAs charge a bit more for SANs than they do for Single Name SSL certs, you can save a bit of money (for this to work, though, you may need to change your Internal and External Web Services URLs in Exchange to match the name you have configured).
+Since most Third Party CAs charge up to three times more for SANs or wildcards than they do for Single Name SSL certs, you can save a bit of money (you may need to change your Internal and External Web Services URLs in Exchange to match the name you have configured).

 Another Problem the SRV record Fixes